Gino5k/Proxmox/PCIPassthrough/README.md

         1 file(s) copied.
 Press any key to continue . . .
 ```
-* When UBU exists, thre will be an `Extracted`  folder with two subfolders, one for the vBIOS and one for GOP driver, respectively.
+* When UBU exists, there will be an `Extracted` folder with two subfolders, one for the vBIOS and another one for the GOP driver, respectively.
 These contains the required files!
 * For the AMDGopDriver, one extra step is required: UBU produces a file in `efi` format, but according to the [source notes](https://github.com/isc30/ryzen-7000-series-proxmox?tab=readme-ov-file#optional-getting-ovmf-uefi-bios-working-error-43) a file in `rom` format is required instead.
-* A `rom` file can be gerated following the procedure [here](https://gist.github.com/matt22207/bb1ba1811a08a715e32f106450b0418a?permalink_comment_id=4955044#gistcomment-4955044).
+* A `rom` file can be generated following the procedure [here](https://gist.github.com/matt22207/bb1ba1811a08a715e32f106450b0418a?permalink_comment_id=4955044#gistcomment-4955044) starting from `efi ` just extracted.
 I.e.:
-  * Download `EfiRom.exe` from [here](https://github.com/tianocore/edk2-BaseTools-win32)
+  * Download `EfiRom.exe` from [here](https://github.com/tianocore/edk2-BaseTools-win32).
   * Get the the Vendor and Device ID for the Audio Controller by running `lspci -nn | grep -e 'AMD/ATI'`, e.g.:
     ```
     lspci -nn | grep -e 'AMD/ATI'
     09:00.0 VGA compatible controller [0300]: Advanced Micro Devices, Inc. [AMD/ATI] Renoir [1002:1636] (rev da) 09:00.1 Audio device [0403]: Advanced Micro Devices, Inc. [AMD/ATI] Renoir Radeon High Definition Audio Controller [1002:1637]
     ```
-    In my case 1002 is the Vendor ID and 1637 is Device ID.
+    In my case 1002 is the Vendor ID and 1637 is the Device ID.
   * Change to directory where the `AMDGopDriver.efi` is located and run `EfiRom.exe -f VendorId -i DeviceId -e AMDGopDriver.efi -o AMDGopDriver.rom`.
 E.g.:
     ```
     EfiRom.exe -f 1002 -i 1637 -e AMDGopDriver.efi -o AMDGopDriver.rom
     ```
-* The file `AMDGopDriver.rom` and the file `vbios_1636.dat` (**make sure to select the one matching the GPU device ID if there are multiple files!** can be copied to the ProxMox host in the directory `/usr/share/kvm/" so it can be referenced in the VM config.
+* The file `AMDGopDriver.rom` and the file `vbios_1636.dat` (**make sure to select the one matching the GPU device ID if there are multiple files!**) can be copied to the Proxmox host in the directory `/usr/share/kvm/" so they can be referenced in the VM config.

 # References
 * [Proxmox - Ryzen 7000 series - AMD Radeon 680M/780M/RDNA2/RDNA3 GPU passthrough](https://github.com/isc30/ryzen-7000-series-proxmox?tab=readme-ov-file)